 The Higher the Expected Return, the More Likely the Asset Should Be in a Tax-Protected Account

 As a general rule, you want your investments to be protected from taxation as they grow.
 The tax drag of having to pay taxes on dividends and capital gains each year is significant.
 Even the minimal tax protection offered by a low-cost annuity or a non-deductible tax-deferred contribution can eventually overcome the poor tax treatment received upon withdrawal if the investment is held long enough.
-So as a general rule, you want as much of your portfolio in a tax-protected account as possible without doing something stupid.
+As a general rule, you want as much of your portfolio in a tax-protected account as possible without doing something stupid.

-High Returning Asset in Roth IRA
+High-Returning Asset in Roth IRA

 =FV(8%,10,0,-100000)+((FV(3%,10,0,-100000))-100000)*0.762+100000 = $342,099

-Low Returning Asset in Roth IRA
+Low-Returning Asset in Roth IRA

 =FV(3%,10,0,-100000)+((FV(8%,10,0,-100000))-100000)*0.762+100000 = $322,702

-With less than perfectly tax-efficient investments like the ones in our world, the difference would be even larger than the 6% difference seen here.
+With less-than-perfectly tax-efficient investments like the ones in our world, the difference would be even larger than the 6% difference seen here.

-Clearly, you want your highest returning assets inside your tax-protected accounts.
+Clearly, you want your highest-returning assets inside your tax-protected accounts.
 This results in a higher tax-protected/taxable ratio and overall higher long-term returns.

 Principle #2 of Asset Location